 The Henry Ford in Detroit

-This is hands-down one of my favorite museums ever!
+This is hands-down one of my favorite museums ever and one of the best things to do in Michigan with kids!
 It exceeded my expectations, as I was just expecting a museum with old cars.
 While it did have an impressive display of classic cars, including the famous Model-T and subsequent versions, it was more a museum about innovation.
 That includes innovation in manufacturing, transportation, agriculture, fight, technology, and so much more.
 There were many exhibits where kids could go inside the vehicles or have a hands-on approach to explore how the object functioned.

 Thomas the Train at Greenfield Village